Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 6. Balneological procedures.

-In the child's room, it is necessary to maintain the temperature at + 18-19 ° C, the humidity of the air must be at least 65%.
-Regular airing of the room will not be superfluous.
+In the child’s room, it is necessary to maintain the temperature at +18-19°C, and the air humidity must be at least 65%.
+Regular ventilation of the room will not be superfluous.

-If the child feels satisfactorily, you should not force him to observe bed rest - physical activity promotes better discharge mucus from the bronchi.
+If the child feels well, you should not force him to remain in bed - physical activity promotes better discharge mucus from the bronchi.

-Also, make sure your baby enough drinks per day: it can be herbal teas, infusions, fruit juices and fruit drinks, unsweetened compotes.
+Also provide your baby sufficient quantity drinks per day: these can be herbal teas, infusions, fruit juices and fruit drinks, unsweetened compotes.

 Forecast

 The prognosis for the development of biofeedback depends on the primary pathology and its timely treatment.
-Also, the consequences and severity of the course of the disease are determined by the age of the child: less age, the more expressive the manifestations of the disease and the more difficult the course of the underlying disease.
+Also, the consequences and severity of the disease are determined by the age of the child: what younger age, the more expressive the manifestations of the disease and the more complex the course of the underlying disease.

-With bronchitis, the prognosis is positive, however, with pulmonary dysplasia, there are risks of BOS degeneration into asthma (in 20% of cases).
-Against the background of bronchiolitis, heart failure, emphysema may occur.
+With bronchitis, the prognosis is positive, but with pulmonary dysplasia there is a risk of BOS degenerating into asthma (in 20% of cases).
+Against the background of bronchiolitis, heart failure and emphysema may occur.

-Cases of frequent unproductive, debilitating coughing can lead to nausea, blood spitting due to damage to the airways.
-Therefore, it is important to apply for qualified help and start adequate therapy to avoid undesirable consequences.
+Cases of frequent, unproductive, debilitating cough can lead to nausea and expectoration of blood due to damage to the respiratory tract.
+Therefore, it is important to apply for qualified help and start adequate therapy to prevent unwanted consequences.

 In 80% of cases, BOS occurs from birth to three years.
 The syndrome causes a lot of trouble for both the child and the parents.
-However, if the pathology is detected in time and proceed to therapeutic actions, serious consequences for the health of the child can be avoided.
+However, if you identify the pathology in time and begin therapeutic actions, serious consequences for the health of the child can be avoided.

-Currently, obstructive bronchial syndrome is being diagnosed more and more often.
+Currently, obstructive bronchial syndrome is increasingly being diagnosed.
 It is characterized by their complete or partial obstruction, as a result of which a person’s breathing becomes difficult.

-During an attack, patients experience intense fear death due to the inability to take a full breath.
-The disease is equally common in adults and children.
+During an attack, patients experience strong fear death due to the inability to take a full breath.
+The disease occurs equally in adults and children.

 This condition requires periodic monitoring by a doctor, as well as compliance with all recommendations and elimination of provoking factors.